Inclusion via diversity, equity & anti-racism Foundation Workshop

 Join a follow-up session to reflect, reconnect, and advance what you’ve learned

-Our support for you and this work continues after the workshop ends in September.
-Come back and join us in 12 January 2023 for a half-day follow-up session to re-engage, reflect on how your thinking and practice may have evolved, and share and listen to stories from the group.
+Our support for you and this work continues after the workshop ends.
+Come back for a half-day follow-up session to reflect, reconnect, and advance what you’ve learned.

 You might already have taken some courageous risks, or you might have been taking time to think more deeply and are starting to feel ready to take your next steps and advance forward … wherever you are on this journey, you are invited to join, share, listen, learn.